On 14 November, Sotheby's marquee auctions in New York were unveiled with a modern art evening sale which brought in a total of US$253.3 million.

 Reclining Figure: Festival, Bronze | National Galleries Scotland, Edinburg

-After Reclining Figure: Festival made its debut in 1951, the primary plaster was gifted by the artist to Tate in 1978.
-In addition to the original one, there are six editions of the sculpture: one plaster housed in the Art Gallery of Ontario, five other bronze casts executed by the Gaskin foundary in an edition size.
+After its debut in 1951, the primary plaster was gifted by the artist to Tate in 1978.
+In addition to the original, there are six editions of the sculpture: one plaster housed in the Art Gallery of Ontario, and five bronze casts executed by the Gaskin Foundry.

 Two of these casts include the bronze originally displayed at the 1951 Festival of Britain, now at the Scottish National Gallery of Modern Art, and another in the collection of the Centre Pompidou, Paris.
 The present lot is one of the only casts in private hands never before offered at auction, and largely remained private except on loan to the artist’s significant exhibitions such as the Dallas Museum of Art’s 2001 Henry Moore Sculpting the 20th Century show.